Soprath/devonbudlabserver/README.md

 To get started, you need to create an account on the GitHub.com platform.

 After that, to be able to clone repositories through SSH without having to use a username and password pair (via HTTPS), you need to start by creating a private/public key pair.
-Pour cela, GitHub.com propose des tutoriels pour Windows, Linux et Mac.
+For that purpose, GitHub.com offers tutorials for Windows, Linux and Mac.

 Here's what needs to be done in chronological order on the team member's machine: